Tax groupings for CIT purposes

 - The consolidation system, where an individual company can opt to reduce VATable income for inter-company operations, which is limited to the ‘external’ cost.

-All related-party transactions must be valued at market price, following the arm’s-length principle (e.g. the value that in normal market conditions would have been established between unrelated parties).
+All transactions between associated parties must be valued at market price, following the arm’s-length principle (e.g. the value that would have been established between independent parties under normal market conditions).

 - A company and its shareholders or members.